clintmil/clintmil.github.io/research/index.md

 ---
-layout: article
+layout: archive
-title:
+title: "Research Projects"
-permalink: /research/
+date:
+modified:
+excerpt: "Some of projects we are currently working on.."
+tags: []
+image:
+  feature:
+  teaser:
 ---

 ### Research Projects